Deliver High-Quality Products Using the Scrum Process

 Scrum Events

-The Scrum events ensure project progress and alignment with the organization’s goals.
+The Scrum events—also dubbed the 5 phases of Scrum—ensure project progress and alignment with the organization’s goals.
 These events create regularity and minimize other meetings.

-• Sprint Planning – Sprint planning involves planning the work to be completed during the Sprint.
+2. Sprint Planning – Not to be confused with Scrum planning, which talks about the structure of the project as a whole—Sprint planning specifically involves planning the work to be completed during the Sprint.

 Scrum Artifacts